pojotools/flat2pojo/docs/MAPPINGS.md

 ```

 **Split Options:**
-- `delimiter`: String to split on (can be multiple characters)
+- `delimiter`: String to split on (can be multiple characters) — default: ","
-- `trim`: Whether to trim whitespace from each part
+- `trim`: Whether to trim whitespace from each part — default: false
 - Empty parts are preserved (e.g., `"a,,b"` → `["a", "", "b"]`)
 - Respects `nullPolicy.blanksAsNulls` for empty parts